paraspell/docs/docs/api/xcmP.md

         from: "Chain", // Replace "Chain" with sender Chain, e.g., "Acala"
         to: "Chain",   // Replace "Chain" with destination Chain, e.g., "Moonbeam" or custom Location
         currency: { currencySpec }, // Refer to currency spec options above
-        address: "Address" // Replace "Address" with destination wallet address (In AccountID32 or AccountKey20 Format)
+        recipient: "Address" // Replace "Address" with destination wallet address (In AccountID32 or AccountKey20 Format)
-        senderAddress: "Address" // Replace "Address" with sender wallet address (In AccountID32 or AccountKey20 Format) })
+        sender: "Address" // Replace "Address" with sender wallet address (In AccountID32 or AccountKey20 Format) })
 });
 ```